Veljkic98/parking-lots-api/README.md

 ### Future steps

 - Add integration tests using JUnit and Testcontainers
-- Increase test coverage to at least 80%
+- Increase test coverage.
+Currently, test coverage is 40%.
-- Extend docker-compose to run both Elasticsearch and API
+- Move API documentation from controller to .yaml file.